gustaavv/SecureCloudInspector/README.md

     └── bd938c68
         └── a2bea7e8.rar
 ```
-> You may notice the encrypted names are the first 4 bytes of the sha256 result of the filename.
+> You may notice (really?🤨) the encrypted names are the first 4 bytes of the sha256 result of the filename.
 Don't worry.
 This is just an example.
 The real encrypted names are different.

 In terms of data security, t**he purpose of SCI is to be secure against cloud drive providers (nobody else)**.
 There is a password for each source folder, inputted by the user, say `pwd`.
 The real password for every archive is a function `pwd_func(md5(pwd), sha1(pwd), sha256(pwd), filename)` (filename is also hashed first).
 So, `pwd` can be short and easy to remember, while the archive's password is hard to brute-force attack.

 In terms of data recoverability, SCI takes advantage of rar files' recovery record.
 Therefore, every archive itself is recoverable.
-In addition, users can manually extract the archives as well.
+In addition, users can manually extract the archives even if SCI no longer exists.

 Lastly, the metadata of a source folder(`pwd`,folder structure, name of each file etc.) is stored **in plaintext**.
 This follows the purpose of SCI as long as the cloud drive providers do not get these data.